 Everwood Farmstead Foundation's Artist Retreat is designed for the professional artist who needs a nurturing space in a natural setting to advance a creative project in solitude.

-Submissions for 2020 are now open.
+Submissions for 2020 are now closed.

 THE EVERWOOD ARTIST RETREAT

 Everwood Farmstead is a refurbished former dairy farm located in the rolling driftless region of Western Wisconsin.

 We are approximately 70 minutes from Minneapolis, MN to the west and 60 minutes from Eau Claire, WI to the east.
 In 2020, the retreat is available from June 7 to October 3.

 The focus of the retreat is the artist.
 A collaborator, partner or spouse who is necessary to advance a project can join the artist for the experience.
 All work tools should be provided by the artists.

 While those on retreat will have little interruption, there will be opportunities to connect with others, as desired.
 Full time caretakers live across the property to assist with check-in and checkout, and when a need arises.
 The founders, Bill Underwood & Chris Everett will be on site nearly every weekend in a separate house and, like the caretakers, are delighted to engage as much or as little as the artist would like.
 The Foundation hosts Artist Series events and Artist Workshops approximately two-to-three Saturdays a month.
 There are bound to be occasions when an event will overlap with an artist’s stay.
 These could potentially affect the artist’s ability to use the barn for a 24-hour period.